AnotherKamila/sdn-loadbalancer/report/report.md

 uniformly, which can pose problems in multiple scenarios.
-If the servers are heterogeneous, whether it is because of a different hardware configuration, or because they run multiple different applications (as is often the case in datacenters), uniformly distributed requests often do not correspond to uniformly distributed load.
+If the servers are heterogeneous, whether it is because of a different hardware configuration, or because they run multiple different applications (as is often the case in data centres), uniformly distributed requests often do not correspond to uniformly distributed load.
 It would be very useful to take into account some server metrics, such as server load or mean request latency, when making load balancing decisions.

-Therefore, this project proposes an SDN-based load balancer able to load-balance entirely in the data plane (i.e. at line rates**, which can additionally forward the requests to the application servers with an arbitrary dynamically adjustable distribution.
+Therefore, this project proposes an SDN-based load balancer able to load-balance entirely in the data plane (i.e. at line rate), which can additionally forward the requests to the application servers with an arbitrary, dynamically adjustable distribution.
 The distribution can then be derived at real-time from application server metrics such as server load or request latency.